 - Inability to identify customers across shopping trips

-How Omni-Channel Retail and Payments Benefits Retailer and Consumer
+How omnichannel payments Benefits Retailer and Consumer

 1. Greater Efficiency: 70% of businesses surveyed in a KPMG report agreed that there are simply too many payment methods to deal with.
 Many retailers have multiple banking contracts and relationships to manage, each of which provides part of the company’s in-store and/or online payment solution.
 This represents an enormous investment in managing reports and financial flows.